DioxusLabs/sdk/README.md

 ## License
 This project is dual licensed under the [MIT](./LICENSE-MIT) and [Apache 2.0](./LICENSE-APACHE) licenses.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `dioxus-sdk` by you, shall be licensed as MIT or Apache 2.0, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `dioxus-sdk` or any of it's crates, by you, shall be licensed as MIT or Apache 2.0, without any additional terms or conditions.